wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

 #### Don't forget to star this project if you like it!
 #### READ THE ENTIRE README.MD BEFORE YOU TAKE ANY ACTION.

+## Disclaimer
+* Note that by using any file or code in this repository you agree to this disclaimer.
+* This project is provided as-is, can potentially brick your machine, and may break your warranty.
+I am not responsible for any damage that is caused by you using anything in this Repo.

 ## Update